-Buying organic in bulk can save you more money, maintain a healthy diet and .
+Buying organic in bulk can save you more money, maintain a healthy diet and save the environment by using less packaging.
 For special dishes, many people buy nuts such as macadamia, pecans and pignolis online in order to save a trip to the grocery store and find a cheaper option.
 You can buy organic in bulk online or offline and take home nuts, flour, dry beans, dry pasta, grains, trail mix and more.

 4. Eat Locally and Seasonally

-Many types of food travel, on average, to end up on your table.
+Many types of food travel, on average, 1,500 to 2,500 miles from the farmto end up on your table.
 That’s a 25 percent increase from 20 years ago.
 A typical plate including some grain, meat, vegetables and fruit using local ingredients uses 17 times less petroleum.

 When eating seasonally, you do the environment a solid while supporting the local economy and growers.
 Your diet and meal planning also get a healthy boost when focusing seasonally on local foods.